Marie-Louise Lachapelle

 Marie-Louise Lachapelle (1 January 1769 – 4 October 1821) was a French midwife, head of obstetrics at the Hôtel-Dieu, the oldest hospital in Paris.
 She published textbooks about women's bodies, gynecology, and obstetrics.
 She argued against forceps deliveries and wrote Pratique des accouchements, long a standard obstetric text, which promoted natural deliveries.
 Lachapelle is generally regarded as the mother of modern obstetrics.

 Life

-Lachapelle was born in Paris to Marie Jonet, a competitive midwife, and Louis Dugès, a health official, on 1 January 1769.
+Lachapelle was born in Paris to Marie Jonet, a prominent midwife, and Louis Dugès, a health official, on 1 January 1769.
 She was the granddaughter and daughter of midwives.
 She was an only child.
 Her mother taught her midwifery, which she had learned from her mother, and she quickly became skilled.
 When she was 15, she performed her first delivery, in which there were complications, although both mother and baby survived thanks to Lachapelle's ministrations.
 Eight years later, in 1792, she married a surgeon who worked at the Hôpital Saint-Louis.
 Between 1792 and 1795, she gave birth to a daughter and stopped working.
 After her husband's death three years after their marriage, she had to support herself and her daughter; so she worked again as a midwife.
 Her daughter then broke away from family tradition and became a nun.
-Lachapelle died of stomach cancer on 4 October 1821 after a short illness.